kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Default Backend

 This annotation is of the form `nginx.ingress.kubernetes.io/default-backend: <svc name>` to specify a custom default backend.
 This `<svc name>` is a reference to a service inside of the same namespace in which you are applying this annotation.
 This annotation overrides the global default backend.
-In case the service has [multiple ports](https://kubernetes.io/docs/concepts/services-networking/service/#multi-port-services), the first one is the one which will received the backend traffic.
+In case the service has [multiple ports](https://kubernetes.io/docs/concepts/services-networking/service/#multi-port-services), the first one is the one which will receive the backend traffic.

 This service will be used to handle the response when the configured service in the Ingress rule does not have any active endpoints.
 It will also be used to handle the error responses if both this annotation and the [custom-http-errors annotation](#custom-http-errors) are set.